-If you have decided to pursue a doctorate degree to further your teaching career, you may want to consider whether an Education Specialist (EdS) or an EdD in leadership with an emphasis in K-12 leadership is better suited for you.
-While an EdD is perhaps a better known degree, an EdS can be just as rewarding if it ends up being a better fit for you.
+If you have decided to pursue a doctorate degree to potentially further your teaching career, you may want to consider whether an Education Specialist (EdS) or a Doctor of Education (EdD) is better suited to you.
+While an EdD is perhaps a better-known degree, you may find an EdS to be just as rewarding if it ends up being a better fit for you.

 Why Earn an EdS Degree?

-An EdS can be beneficial in many ways.
-With this degree, you can gain more insight into the areas in which you already work.
-While it may not be as useful for branching outside of your current school district, you can make that much more of a difference in your current teaching environment.
-An EdS degree generally helps you continue working in a classroom or school setting, focusing on educational administration and curriculum instruction.
+An EdS can be beneficial in many ways, providing opportunities to gain more insight into the areas in which you already work.
+It may help you to significantly enhance your impact within your existing teaching environment.
+An EdS degree typically supports continued work in a classroom or school setting, emphasizing educational administration and curriculum instruction.

 Why Earn an EdD Degree?

-An EdD is a more course-heavy degree, but, if you have the time, energy and dedication, it can be well worth it.
-The EdD degree is a better fit if you are passionate about pursuing a higher level leadership position in a school district or in a higher education institution.
+An EdD offers a robust course curriculum that, when approached with sufficient time, energy and dedication, can yield rewards and valuable outcomes.
+The EdD degree may be a better fit if you are passionate about pursuing a higher-level leadership position in a school district or in a higher education institution.

-Whether the EdS or the EdD is the degree for you, Grand Canyon University offers your doctorate online.
+Whether the EdS or the EdD is the degree for you, GCU offers flexible class scheduling via our e-learning platform.
 The EdD degree is also available through evening classes.
-While both degrees are of a major benefit as an educator, it’s best to work with an enrollment representative to choose the right degree for your personal goals and needs.
+While both degrees can enhance your academic qualifications, it’s best to work with an enrollment representative to choose the right degree for your personal goals and needs.